thx2001r/leftill/README.md

 		automatic: boolean,		(Automated income or payment)
 		recurrence: string,		(this is the recurrence parser to use)
 		recurrenceStart: string,	(short date format: "MM/DD/YYYY" zero padded MM and DD)
-		weeksRecurrence: integer	(optional, for weekly parser: default is every 1 week) }
+		weeksRecurrence: integer,	(optional, for weekly parser: default is every 1 week)
+		exceptions: array		(optional array of short dates to exclude from matches) }

 ## Prerequisites: